e271828e/Flight.jl/prototypes/kernel/README.md

 takes `t_end` to the nearest step boundary), and the runtime periphery beyond increments 9–12's data plane and device tasks:

-- **the binding's runtime half (§11.6):** `map_input`/`map_output` and the
-  shipped `TableBinding`, and the bad-datum channel — `report!`, `MalformedDatum` and the diagnostic cell behind them (§11.8), which is why `DeviceCrash`, `DeviceJoinTimeout` and their kin are plain `@warn`s here.
+- **§11.8 beyond the bad-datum channel:** the channel here is the per-device cell alone.
+Still absent: the loop's own diagnostic cell — which is why `ChatteringBudget`, `FiringBudget`, `DeviceCrash`, `DeviceJoinTimeout` and their kin are plain `@warn`s here — the heartbeat timestamp and §12.2's staleness threshold (a dead device is a task that has ended, marked nowhere), the `task_state` read, the presentation-side maxlog threshold, and the published framework status: the snapshot carries the table, `t`, the frame ordinal and the §12.3 boundary ordinal, no status value (the two presentation stand-ins below ride on this absence).
+Two unguarded edges
-  The output side is absent wholesale — a binding declaring `is_output` is rejected at attach, `reads` and the compiled gather unbuilt.
-Two unguarded edges ride on the same absences: staging through a handle whose device was detached lands in an orphaned cell and is silently lost (handles are run-scoped task equipment; a guard would put a roster scan back into `stage!`), and an `InterruptException` in a device loop reports as `DeviceCrash`, the discrimination belonging to the absent operator interrupt;
+  remain: staging through a handle whose device was detached lands in an orphaned cell and is silently lost (handles are run-scoped task equipment;
+  a guard would put a roster scan back into `stage!`), and an `InterruptException` in a device loop reports as `DeviceCrash`, the discrimination belonging to the absent operator interrupt;
-- **the snapshot's framework status** (§11.2, §11.8) — the snapshot carries
-  the table, `t`, the frame ordinal and the §12.3 boundary ordinal, no status value — along with §11.8's diagnostics and liveness machinery wholesale, heartbeats included: a dead device is a task that has ended, marked nowhere;
-- **output-device bindings and the selectors** (§11.2, §14.4), the §11.5
+- **the selector family beyond the binding client (§14.4):** the store selectors `get_state`/`get_deriv`, whose holders — trim's reads, linearization's taps, `capture` — are §14's and absent with it; sub-port field and index addressing (`get_output(path, field, i)`: a selector here reads whole cells, as every reader of this table does); and did-you-mean candidate lists at resolution, per the general rule above;
-  input trace, and the §11.7 GUI write path;
+- **the §11.5 input trace and the §11.7 GUI write path**;
 - **§12 beyond increment 12's slices** (the §12.1 stop word, §12.2's yield,
   §12.3's wait, §12.4's bracket and tail): pause and the rest of the control plane's surface, real-time pacing (§10.7) with §12.2's thread-budget